Corrigendum for Hans Corrigendum: Further remarks

 Perhaps the outstanding example of Han's unethical conduct is in his paper~\cite{plagiarized}, which is difficult to find as its vehicle, the {\em Journal of Computer $\&$ Communications Research}, is not an international journal; rather, this ``journal" is described by Han as a local publication of Honam University, at which Han was employed when the paper was written.
 This paper is largely plagiarized from \cite{Boxer94,Boxer99} and has often been cited by Han after he pledged not to do so -- documentation available upon request.

 Authors are responsible for their writings, but referees who approve publication of mathematical trash also bear some responsibility.
-The point is not that a Han submission should be automatically rejected - he deserves credit for useful ideas such as the introduction of covering maps and the shortest-path metric into digital topology.
+The point is not that a Han submission should be automatically rejected - he has introduced useful ideas into digital topology, such as covering maps and the shortest-path metric.
 Rather, his submissions should be reviewed with the greatest care, by reviewers with good knowledge of the relevant literature, who are not afraid to recommend either rejection or major revision.